atomiksan/algorithms/README.md

 # algorithms
+This repo contains the interview questions i solved in leet code.
+The questions are taken from neetcode.io
-All Data Structures and Algorithms implemented in C++.
+All data structures and algorithms implemented in C++ & Python.
-I will keep updating this on every alternate days with more and more Algorithms.